-BLAZE is inspired by the life of Blaze Foley, the unsung songwriting legend of the Texas outlaw music movement that...
+A reimagining of the life and times of Blaze Foley, the unsung songwriting legend of the Texas Outlaw Music movement....
 [More]

 Critics Consensus: Sweet Country makes brilliant use of the Australian outback as the setting for a hard-hitting story that satisfies as a character study as well as a sociopolitical statement.

 An Aboriginal man goes on the run after he kills a white man in self-defense....
 [More]